vert-x3/vertx-maven-service-factory/README.md

 and all its dependencies in the configured Maven repositories and download and install it locally if it's not already installed.

-It then constructs a classpath including all those artifacts and creates a classloader with that classpath in order to load the service using the standard link:https://github.com/vert-x3/vertx-service-factory[Service Verticle Factory].
+It then constructs a classpath including all those artifacts and creates a classloader with that classpath in order to load the service using the standard [Service Verticle Factory](https://github.com/vert-x3/vertx-service-factory).

 The Service Verticle Factory will look for a descriptor file called `my-service.json` on the constructed classpath to actually load the service.